 There are many free website builders out there, and it can be tough to know which one is right for your nonprofit.
 You wouldn’t want to invest a lot of time in designing and building your website only to discover you can’t add a crucial feature, like a donation button or an event calendar.

 It’s important that you choose the website builder that gives you everything you need to make the most of your nonprofit’s online presence.
-Fortunately, we’ve done the research for you and put together a list of our favorites.
-You can see their features at a glance and decide which one is best for your nonprofit.
+I’ve done the research for you and put together a list of my favorites – read on to find out which one best suits your needs.

 The Best Website Builders for Nonprofits – Our Top Picks: